 While I may not enjoy K-Pop as much as J-Pop but some K-Pop songs get into me.
 I may not like a lot of Korean songs but I do enjoy Suzy's and Rain's songs.
 I can still enjoy the music of K-Drama even if I don't like KPop that much.
 I still enjoy the music of Kang Chi even if I still prefer Japanese music over Korean music.
 I could still enjoy Kang Chi better than its source material Inuyasha while I could still enjoy the latter's music more.
 I like Japanese music better than Korean music while I enjoy Korean food better than Japanese food.

 I could really think about how I still thank Japan for what I'm enjoying.
 I've enjoyed the past Playstation systems, DVD technology and rice cookers.
 All the while, I'm using Japanese inventions to prepare Korean food.
+Then, you may be using DVD players made in South Korea even if the invention was from Japan.
 So I end up enjoying the best of both Japanese and Korean culture.
 Neither is perfect nor retarded.
 You can enjoy both of them!